sav-che/TL-2/Authors/Asahina, Yasuhiko {std. Asah.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 184](https://www.biodiversitylibrary.org/item/103858#page/196/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 184](https://www.biodiversitylibrary.org/page/33264911) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Asahina, Yasuhiko {std.
 Asah.}|first entry]] for this author

 ### Author

-\* Asahina, Yasuhiko (1881-1975), Japanese lichenologist, studied chemistry and pharmacy at the University of Tokyo, ca. 1907 assistant at the University for Pharmacognosy Tokyo, studied at the Technical University of Zürich 1909-1912, and one semester with Emil Fischer in Berlin, professor at the University of Tokyo 1912-1941, specialized in lichen-chemistry, in retirement sometime director of reseach at the Institute of natural Resources and the Iatrochemical Research Institute at Tokyo (Tsumara laboratory). (*Asah.*).
+\* Asahina, Yasuhiko (1881-1975), Japanese lichenologist, studied chemistry and pharmacy at the University of Tokyo, ca. 1907 assistant at the University for Pharmacognosy Tokyo, studied at the Technical University of Zürich 1909-1912, and one semester with Emil Fischer in Berlin, professor at the University of Tokyo 1912-1941, specialized in lichen-chemistry, in retirement sometime director of reseach at the Institute of natural Resources and the Iatrochemical Research Institute at Tokyo (Tsumara laboratory).
+**Abbreviated name**: *Asah.*

 #### Herbarium and types